yellowdog/python-examples/scripts/README.md

 The `namespace` and `tag` values in the `config.toml` file are used to identify which Work Requirements to cancel.

+By default, any Tasks that are currently running on Workers will continue to run to completion or until they fail.
+Tasks can be instructed to abort immediately by supplying the `--abort` or `-a` option to `yd-cancel`.

 ### yd-download

 The `yd-download` command downloads any objects created in the YellowDog Object Store.